 We provide the probability of residing inside the parent environment for a list of 53 known pulsars.
-Searching for extended gamma-ray emission around them with HAWC or LHAASO, and in the future with the upcoming SWGO experiment, could help us connect the occurrence of the pulsar halo phenomenon with the environment, at least from a statistical point of view.
-Together with complementary studies of the ISM or CSM (for instance searching for hot ionized gas in X-rays, or for neutral gas in optical lines), this should contribute to improving our knowledge of the mechanisms underlying the formation of TeV halos.
+Searching for extended gamma-ray emission around them with HAWC, LHAASO, and, in the future, the upcoming SWGO experiment could help us connect the occurrence of the pulsar halo phenomenon with the environment, at least from a statistical point of view.
+Together with complementary studies of the ISM or circumstellar medium (for instance searching for hot ionised gas in X-rays, or for neutral gas in optical lines), this should contribute to our knowledge of the mechanisms underlying the formation of TeV haloes.

-Beyond these considerations, the prediction from our model that pulsars escape their parent environment much later than commonly assumed will have some implications on their contribution to the flux of cosmic-ray positrons and electrons directly measured locally.
-All other things being equal, a delayed escape probably leads to a smaller flux at Earth, because a smaller fraction of the pairs produced by pulsars will be effectively injected in the ISM.
-Accounting for the AMS-02 positron spectrum thus implies either a higher pair production efficiency, or the contribution from a complementary source class, or different cosmic-ray transport assumptions near and/or far from the sources.
+Beyond these considerations, our model's prediction that pulsars escape their parent environment much later than commonly assumed will have implications for their contribution to the flux of cosmic-ray positrons and electrons directly and locally measured.
+All else being equal, a delayed escape likely reduces the flux at Earth, as a smaller fraction of the pairs produced by pulsars will be effectively injected in the ISM.
+Accounting for the AMS-02 positron spectrum thus implies either higher pair production efficiency, contributions from a complementary source class, or different cosmic-ray transport assumptions near and/or far from the sources.